Does Your Insurance Cover Your Bicycle?

 Where to Get Coverage for Your Bicycle and What You Can Claim on Insurance

-Bicycling is a fun outdoor activity that we enjoy at all ages. it is not only a healthy and fun leisure activity, but cycling is a great environmentally friendly way to get around, and a great way to become involved in competitive sport.
-Given all of this, it's not surprising that according to the 2016 Outdoor Recreation Participation Topline Report, for people between the ages of 6-24 16.9 million people participated in bicycling activities in 2015.
-For the age group of 25+, there were 26.1 million participants in bicycling activities.
+Bicycling is an outdoor activity that we can enjoy at all ages.
+It is not only a healthy and fun leisure activity, but cycling is a great environmentally friendly way to get around, and a great way to become involved in competitive sport.
+Given all of this, it's not surprising that over 47.5 million people participated in bicycling activities in 2018,.
 That's a lot of bicycles being used by people every day!

 Is a Bicycle Covered By Insurance?